Trucks

 The three paths in Volvo Trucks’ strategy are:

 “Which of the three paths is best will depend on several factors and will differ across industries, segments and regions,” says Lars Mårtensson, Director Environment, Volvo Trucks.
-"The situation will also change over time as technologies continue to develop and improve.
-But we expect diesel to be replaced by multiple technologies and fuels – not just one.”
+"The situation will also change over time as technologies continue to develop and improve.”

-Electric trucks are already playing a vital role in decarbonizing transport and offer a lot of hope for the future.
+Electric trucks are already playing a vital role in decarbonising transport and offer a lot of hope for the future.
 Battery technology continues to advance, with improvements in both capacity, performance and cost.

 Meanwhile, public charging infrastructure for trucks is expanding in many parts of the world, making electric trucks a more attractive alternative for a growing number of businesses.

 Right now, electric trucks are best suited for local and regional transport, where one overnight charge provides the battery capacity needed to cover the required distances.
-With more useable energy onboard the truck, ranges soon increasing to 600 km , and expected to continue increasing in the coming years, it will be possible for electric trucks to be used in even more energy demanding applications, with heavier loads and longer distances.
+With more useable energy onboard the truck and expected to continue increasing in the coming years, it will be possible for electric trucks to be used in even more energy demanding applications, with heavier loads and longer distances.

 Since electric trucks cannot replace all diesel trucks, combustion engines will still have an important role in a zero-emissions transport industry – but they’ll run on a range of renewable fuels instead of diesel.
 For instance, HVO – also known as renewable diesel – is growing rapidly in many markets.
-HVO100, for example, is a HVO fuel made entirely from renewable feedstock, which is now widely available in Europe.
+HVO100, for example, is a HVO fuel made entirely from renewable feedstock, which is used at the Australian Wacol manufacturing facility as a first fill.

 One of the biggest advantages of HVO is that it is fully compatible with existing diesel vehicles and infrastructure, allowing truck owners to transition with minimal disruption to their business.

-Its main drawbacks are the cost of production and the limited availability of renewable feedstock for production.
-This means it will not be a viable alternative for all truck owners.
-However, for businesses operating in markets where HVO is affordable and readily available, it could prove to be the simplest and easiest path to decarbonization.
+Currently the main considerations are the cost of production and the limited availability of renewable feedstock for production, increased demand help address these considerations and could prove to be the simplest and easiest path to decarbonisation.

 In the coming years, hydrogen is another alternative fuel that can be used in conventional combustion engines.
-Volvo Trucks, is currently developing hydrogen-powered trucks, and plans to begin customer tests in 2026.
+Volvo Trucks, is currently developing hydrogen-powered trucks for use in the future.

 Volvo Trucks is continuing to invest in hydrogen fuel cell technology, with tests recently being carried out in harsh winter conditions.